envato-archive/guide/README.md

 ```

 ### Fixtures
-Fxitures are reusable data for your Components.
-They can be defined once and then reused and overrided in different components and scenarios.
+Fixtures are reusable data for your Structures.
+They can be defined once and then reused and overrided in different structures and scenarios.

 Tip: Try to folder your fixtures to match your models.